aehumphrey/aehumphrey/README.md

 # Hi!
 I'm Allison
 <a href="https://www.linkedin.com/in/allisonefhumphrey/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>
 ## Intro
-I'm a recent graduate with a keen interest in cybersecurity, adept at analyzing threats and dedicated to solving complex digital challenges.
+I'm a recent graduate with a keen interest in cybersecurity, machine learning, and data analysis.
+I am adept at analyzing threats and dedicated to solving complex digital challenges.

 ## Objective

-My journey in information technology has led me to develop a passion for cybersecurity, and I am eager to transition into this field.
-I am specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst with the goal of leveraging my skills to progress further into the field as a Forensic Analyst or Threat Intelligence Analyst.
+My journey in information technology has led me to develop a passion for cybersecurity, front-end development, and data analysis, and I am eager to transition into this field.
+My passions include applying advanced analytics and machine learning techniques to detect and mitigate cyber threats, enhance security posture, and drive actionable insights from complex data sets.

 ## Skills